 In the first half of the year, violent clashes between Pakistani and Afghan military forces continued.
-For instance, on February 2, at least 50 missiles were fired from Pakistan into Afghan territory in Sheltan District, Kunar Province, with no injuries or damages.
-The Afghan government accused Pakistan of the attack.
-On March 25, mortar shells fired from Pakistani territory killed one civilian and injured another in Sarkano District, Kunar Province.
+For instance, on February 2, at least 50 missiles were fired from Pakistan into Afghan territory in Sheltan District, Kunar Province, with

 Afghanistan (Taliban et al.)